 Cosponsored by Penn's Department of History, Asian American Studies Program, and Perry World House.

-Mae M. Ngai, Lung Family Professor of Asian American Studies and Professor of History, is a U.S. legal and political historian interested in questions of immigration, citizenship, and nationalism.
-She is author of the award winning Impossible Subjects: Illegal Aliens and the Making of Modern America (2004) and The Lucky Ones: One Family and the Extraordinary Invention of Chinese America (2010).
+Mae M. Ngai is Lung Family Professor of Asian American Studies and Professor of History, and Co-director of the Center for the Study of Ethnicity and Race at Columbia University.
+She is a U.S. legal and political historian interested in questions of immigration, citizenship, nationalism, and the Chinese diaspora.
+She is author of the award winning Impossible Subjects: Illegal Aliens and the Making of Modern America (2004); The Lucky Ones: One Family and the Extraordinary Invention of Chinese America (2010); and The Chinese Question: The Gold Rushes and Global Politics (2021).
 Ngai has written on immigration history and policy for the Washington Post, New York Times, Los Angeles Times, the Nation, and the Boston Review.
 Before becoming a historian she was a labor-union organizer and educator in New York City, working for District 65-UAW and the Consortium for Worker Education.
-She is now writing The Chinese Question (under contract with WW Norton), a study of Chinese gold miners and racial politics in nineteenth-century California, Australia, and South Africa; and Nation of Immigrants: A Short History of an Idea (under contract with Princeton University Press).
+She is now writing Nation of Immigrants: A Short History of an Idea (under contract with Princeton University Press).